confluentinc/ksql/docs-md/operate-and-deploy/capacity-planning.md

 from and writing to {{ site.ak }} topics.
 Sizing, deploying, and managing in this scenario is similar to a
 [Kafka Streams application](https://docs.confluent.io/current/streams/index.html).
-You should integrate ksqlDB deployments with your own CI/CD pipeline, for example, to version-control the .sql file.
+You can integrate ksqlDB deployments with your own CI/CD pipeline, for example, to version-control the .sql file.
+This can be desirable if you want to lock down the set of persistent queries that ksqlDB's servers can run.

-Here are some guidelines for choosing between the configuration types:

--   For production deployments, headless, non-interactive ksqlDB clusters are recommended.
-This configuration provides the best isolation and, unlike interactive ksqlDB clusters, minimizes the likelihood of operator error and human mistakes.
--   For exploring and experimenting with your data, interactive ksqlDB clusters are recommended.
-With this method you can quickly create queries for your use case that will function as a streaming "application" to produce meaningful results.
-You can then run this "application" with headless, non-interactive ksqlDB clusters in production.
--   For interactive ksqlDB usage, you should deploy an interactive ksqlDB cluster per project or per team instead of a single, large ksqlDB cluster for your organization.
+We recommend deploying a ksqlDB cluster per project, use case, or team instead of a single, large ksqlDB cluster to share across your organization.

 ### Scaling ksqlDB